- Andaman Islands

 TrishalaWife of Siddhartha.
 Mother of Mahavira.
 Mahavira, while still an embryo, was transferred to Trishala from the womb of Devananda.
-Also known as Trishala, Trisala or Trisala.
+At times, identified as Trishala, Trisala or Trisala.

 VajrasrnkhalaA goddess of learning.
 One of the vidyadevis.
 Sometimes called Vajrasrnkhala, Amoghasiddhi, Amoghasiddhi, Dhanada, Kamaheruka, Kharmaheruka, Mahamayuri, Mahasritara, Sitatara, Vasya-tara, Vishvapani, Hindu Indra, Japanese Fuku-joju, Shaka, Tibetan Don-yod-grub-pa or Donyo-dup-pa.

 ValuGods of the underworld.
 These beings, who live in Valuka, torture the wicked dead by burying them in hot sand.
-Also commonly referred to as Valu.
+Sometimes called Valu.

 Vasudevaread more »

 VetaraniGods of the underworld.
 These beings torture the wicked dead by hurling them against rocks.
 Some say Vetarani is a realm of hell.
-On occassion, known as Vetarani.
+Sometimes identified as Vetarani.

 vyantaraOne of the demons living in Patala.
 A more terrible version of this demon is known as vana-vyantara.
-Also commonly referred to as vyantara, vana-vyantara or vana-vyantara.
+Sometimes identified as vyantara, vana-vyantara or vana-vyantara.